Espostoa lanata [es-POS-toh-uh la-NA-tuh] is a columnar type cactus belonging to the genus Espostoa and the family Cactaceae.

 Peruvian Old Man Cactus Pests or Diseases

-Because of its thick coat, Old Man Cactus may tend to harbor pests such as scale and mealybugs.
+Because of its thick coat, the Snowball Old Man Cactus may tend to harbor pests such as scale and mealybugs.

 The best way to avoid problems with this is to keep the cactus healthy by avoiding overwatering.